-I didn’t want to go out and purchase the plastic lip balm tubes; I scrounged up some empty candy tins and used those instead.
+I didn’t want to go out and purchase the plastic lip balm tubes Jan calls for in her book; I scrounged up some empty candy tins and used those instead.
 So technically, they’re not sticks in my household, but they’ll work just the same.

-I used a recycled tin can to heat the oil and beeswax.
+I used a recycled tin can to heat the oil and beeswax for this portable bug bite relief.
 Here’s what I recommend: Use a pair of pliers to make a little pour spout.
 This is what my first attempt looked like.
 Without a spout, the oil and beeswax kind of had a mind of its own.
 It was easy enough to just scrape it up and reheat, but it’s a step you can avoid now that I’ve told you.

 Here’s what my crimped can looked like.
 Easy, peasy.